ddbj/www/_metabobank/metadata-e.md

 : The m/z range used in the assay.
 Example, 100-1000.

 [Parameter Value\[Instrument\]](#Instrument_MS)<a name="Instrument_MS"></a>
-: Add the full name of the mass spectrometer/detector you used for this LC/MS assay, including the instrument manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
+: Add the full name of the mass spectrometer/detector you used for this LC-MS assay, including the instrument manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
 Example, Bruker micrOTOF-Q II.

 [Parameter Value\[Ion source\]](#Ion_source)<a name="Ion_source"></a>
 : The ion source where applicable to the instrument, e.g. ESI.